conda-forge/cfep/cfep-00.md

 Other relevant sections of the proposal.
 Common sections include:

-    * Specification
+    * Specification -- The technical details of the proposed change.
-    * Motivation
+    * Motivation -- Why the proposed change is needed.
-    * Rationale
+    * Rationale -- Why particular decisions were made in the proposal.
-    * Backwards Compatibility
+    * Backwards Compatibility -- Will the proposed change break existing packages or workflows.
-    * Alternatives
+    * Alternatives -- Any alternatives considered during the design.
-    * Sample Implementation
+    * Sample Implementation -- Links to prototype or a sample implementation of the proposed change.
-    * FAQ
+    * FAQ -- Frequently asked questions (and answers to them).
-    * Reference
+    * Resolution -- A short summary of the decision made by the community.
+    * Reference -- Any references used in the design of the CFEP.

 ## Copyright

-It is suggested that all CFEPs be explicitly placed in the public domain although other open publication licenses are also acceptable.
+All CFEPs are explicitly [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).